 Before you give your child a Theraworx bath, wash your hands with soap and water or use hand sanitizer.
 Then, open the package of cloths.

-For best results, the cloths should be used every 12 to 24 hours.
+For best results, bathe your child with Theraworx cloths every 12 to 24 hours.
 They are safe to use as often as needed.
-You can use either side of cloth.
+You can use either side of the cloth.
 Use all 8 cloths for a full bath, including on and around the genitals and face.
 Allow the skin to air dry.

 Where to use each of the 8 cloths